Open Now ?

 Step 7: Installing Flush Tank And Finishing Up

-You can install the flush tank by following the disassembly process in reverse.
+You can install the flush tank by following the reverse disassembly process.
 Attach the flush handle, valve and ballcock to the toilet, after which you can affix the tank to the toilet bowl.

 Finish the installation process by reconnecting the water supply to the new tank.
 After this, you can turn the water supply back on to test for leaks.